telerik/blazor-docs/components/dateinput/keyboard-typing.md

 * To allow only years from the *current century*, set to `100`.
 * To allow only years from the *previous century*, set to `0`.

 > The user *cannot* enter a year through the keyboard, which violates the above logic.
 If this contradicts the application requirements, then use a **four-digit year** in the date format.
-Although the user may be able to select any year from the Calendar popup (when using a DatePicker), the application and component configuration should not allow such discrepancy between keyboard and mouse capabilities, as this may confuse users or lead to unexpected component value.
+Users may be able to select any year from the Calendar popup (when using a DatePicker).
+However, the application and component configuration should not allow such discrepancy between keyboard and mouse capabilities.
+The latter may confuse users or lead to unexpected component value.

 ## Example